If you are looking for a chicken breed that is pretty as well as practical, you might want to consider raising the Speckled Sussex chicken.

 Not only will you be able to save money by giving your Speckled Sussex chickens room to roam, but they’ll also be healthier as they’ll get plenty of exercise, too.
 Even if you only allow your Speckled Sussex birds to roam around for a few hours a day, they’ll reap the benefits almost immediately.

-As larger birds, they need a bit more space than other breeds.
+As larger birds, they need a bit more space than other chicken breeds.
 Ideally, at least five square feet per bird in the coop is ideal.
 If you choose to keep your chickens in a run, aim for 12 square feet per bird.
 They aren’t known to fly very high, so you only need a fence about four feet tall or so.

 Don’t forget about your roost bars and nest boxes, either!
 Aim for one nest box for every four hens, and keep your roosts at about two to four feet tall.
 You don’t want them to be too high, as these heavy birds may have a hard time jumping to taller heights.